oojas/oojas/README.md

 - 🔭 I’m currently working on World Bank Data Analysis
 - 🌱 I’m currently learning Spark and RDD
-- 👯 I’m looking to collaborate on Github
+- 👯 I’m looking to collaborate on Hadoop
 - 🤔 I’m looking for help with Abode XD designs
 - 💬 Ask me about anytihng related to Flutter, Hadoop, Spark
 - 📫 How to reach me: -[My Website](https://ojasgupta.netlify.app/)